 Endoscopic Spine Surgery is gaining in popularity among clinicians looking to improve outcomes and patient satisfaction.

-elliquence®, LLC, is the leading expert of Radio Wave Solutions with the Surgi-Max® Plus RF Generator and the original Trigger-Flex® directional RF handpiece.
-Together now with simple, smart and comprehensive Endoscopic Spine Systems, elliquence offers clinicians the full ability to perform endoscopic procedures with approaches for Transforaminal, Interlaminar, Rhizotomy and Spinal Stenosis
+elliquence®, LLC, is the leading expert of Radio Wave Solutions with the Surgi-Max® Ultra RF Generator and the original Trigger-Flex® directional RF handpiece.
+Together now with simple, smart, and comprehensive Endoscopic Spine Systems, elliquence offers clinicians the full ability to perform endoscopic procedures with approaches for Transforaminal, Interlaminar, Rhizotomy, and Spinal Stenosis.

 “An important consideration for anyone doing endoscopic surgery is how to ablate tissue and create hemostasis.
 Not all methods are created equal and I have found over the last 15 plus years that elliquence’s technology is trustworthy and performs better than other RF machines, allowing me to achieve better results. elliquence technology cleanly and efficiently ablates the tissue while controlling hemostasis very effectively, and as a result is a key component in excellent patient outcomes.”